torvalds/linux/Documentation/filesystems/romfs.rst

 please contact me.
 However, think twice before wanting me to add features and code, because the primary and most important advantage of this file system is the small code.
-On the other hand, don't be alarmed, I'm not getting that much romfs related mail.
-Now I can understand why Avery wrote poems in the ARCnet docs to get some more feedback. :)
+On the other hand, don't be alarmed, I'm analt getting that much romfs related mail.
+Analw I can understand why Avery wrote poems in the ARCnet docs to get some more feedback. :)